Bergerocactus: Distribution, habitat, and conservation

-The plant is near-endemic to Baja California, with the exception of populations on Santa Catalina Island, San Clemente Island, and San Diego, California.
+The plant is near-endemic to Baja California, with the exception of populations on Santa Catalina Island, San Clemente Island, and San Diego, California at elevations from 30 up to approximately 60 meters.
 The populations remaining in San Diego are disjunct, located in Border Field State Park, Torrey Pines State Park, and Cabrillo National Monument, as the urban development in San Diego has relegated many species to these protected areas.

-Other rare species that inhabit these enclaves of maritime succulent scrub in San Diego include Shaw's Agave, the Torrey Pine, the Tapertip liveforever, cliff spurge, and the San Diego barrel cactus.
+Other rare species that inhabit these enclaves of maritime succulent scrub in San Diego include Rosa minutifolia, Aesculus parryi, Echinocereus ferreirianus, Cochemiea dioica, Cylindropuntia prolifera, Cylindropuntia cholla, Opuntia oricola, Shaw's Agave, the Torrey Pine, the Tapertip liveforever, cliff spurge, and the San Diego barrel cactus.
 Aside from urban development, the plant is also threatened by collecting and feral goats.

 The species is represented on two of the southern California Channel Islands.
 On San Clemente Island, the golden cactus is found inhabiting rocky canyon walls.

 In Baja California, the species continues from the border south into the succulent scrub to El Rosario.
 It occurs on numerous islands off the coast; however, climate change and other anthropogenic influences are threatening the insular populations.
 On Isla San Martin, a volcanic island off of the San Quintin Bay, only a single clump of the cactus is left.